junxit/us-congress-bills-116/metadata.md

 - 2020-12-03 — Mr. Case moved to suspend the rules and pass the bill, as amended.
 - 2020-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 272 - 114 (Roll no. 232). (text: CR H6131-6132)
 - 2020-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 272 - 114 (Roll no. 232).(text: CR H6131-6132)
+- 2020-12-07 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.